sodadata/docs/api-docs/public-api-to-grafana.md

 **Problem:** You get an error that reads, "psycopg2 installation fails with error: metadata-generation-failed , and suggestion If you prefer to avoid building psycopg2 from source, please install the PyPI 'psycopg2-binary' package instead."

-**Solution:** As suggested, install the binary pacakge instead, using `pip install psycopg2-binary`.
+**Solution:** As suggested, install the binary package instead, using `pip install psycopg2-binary`.

 ## Trigger and monitor a Soda scan